All CSSH students have:

 Tutoring

-The University’s central tutoring office is the place for students to go when they are having difficulty finding the tutorial assistance that you need.
+The University’s central tutoring office is the place for students to go when they are having difficulty finding the tutorial assistance that they need.
 Peer tutoring services are free and open to all Northeastern undergraduate students.

 Undergraduate Catalog